 - Your disability or impairment must be terminal or last for a minimum of 12 months.

-- Your injury must meet the federal definition of “severe impairment.”
+- Your injury must meet the federal definition of a severe impairment.

 What Does It Cost To Hire An SSDI Attorney?

 At our firm, we work on a contingency-only basis.
-What that means is that we only charge for our fees and services if we obtain a settlement or verdict for you.
+This means that we only charge for our fees and services if we obtain a settlement or verdict for you.

 If so, we will then advise on the best way to move forward with proceedings.